dvci/ddcc-compliance-testing-framework/README.md

 ### Run FHIR Validator Service (optional)

 Starts FHIR validator service in Docker on port 4567.
+An updated FHIR IG package.tgz must be included in the /igs folder at service initialization.

 ```sh
 docker-compose up -d validator_service